felfert/jclouds-shaded/README.md

 This project provides a shaded version of apache jclouds where both guava is relocatded from `com.google.common` to `shaded.com.google.common` and guice is relocated from `com.google.inject` to `shaded.com.google.inject`.
+Since v2.7.0, `com.google.errorprone` is relocated to `shaded.com.google.errorprone` as well.
-This makes it possible to be used in environments where both guava and guice are used with different versions.
+This makes it possible to be used in environments where guava, guice and errorprone are used with different versions.

 The primary use-case for this project is the [jclouds-plugin](https://github.com/jenkinsci/jclouds-plugin)